Title 105 | Chapter 001 | Regulation 445REG

 Once all valid votes have been counted and the results are final, the third-party vendor shall destroy all ballots, including ballots or data generated and stored from electronic or telephone votes, and provide a certificate confirming the destruction of the ballots or data to the agency.(3)

-The candidate or write-in candidate with the plurality of votes is elected to the vacant trustee position and shall begin their term of office on April 1 of the election year.(4)
+The candidate or write-in candidate with the plurality of votes is elected to the vacant trustee position and shall begin his or her term of office on April 1 of the election year.(4)

 The agency shall notify each balloted candidate of the outcome of the election.Section 11.